mohan2020/w2hsite/site/content/casestudies/skin-exam.md

   body photography (TBP) to increase skin self-examination (SSE) rates and pilot the effectiveness of examination reminders and accountability partners.
 results:
-  - result: SSE rates increased significantly from 58% at baseline to 83% at 6 months
+  - result: SSE rates increased from 58% to 83% at 6 months in intervention groups
-  - result: No SSE rates' difference among the intervention groups
 features:
   - feature: Text Reminders
   - feature: Support Partners